 Bay Area Loop Service

-Coos County Area Transit (C-CAT) operates two loop services throughout Coos Bay and North Bend: the East and West Loops.
-Both routes have similar service hours between about 8 a.m. to 4:30 p.m., Monday through Friday.
+CCAT operates two loop services throughout Coos Bay and North Bend: the Bulldog Express and the Pirate Express.
+Both routes have similar service hours between about 8:30 a.m. to 6:30 p.m., Monday through Friday.
 On Saturdays we have the Weekend Express with our Red Trolley.

-The Myrtle Point -Coquille Intercity Connector operates two runs per day Monday through Friday.
-The Lakeside–Hauser Route provides service between Lakeside, Hauser, North Bend, and Coos Bay – Mondays, Wednesdays, and Fridays.
+The Timber Express Intercity Connector operates two runs per day Monday through Friday.
 The Powers Stage runs to Myrtle Point, Coquille, North Bend, and Coos Bay every Thursday and the second Tuesday of the month.

 Coos County Area Transit Service District is a governmental entity without taxing authority providing public transit services through the county.
 A combination service of demand response, dial-a-ride and inter-community service in Coquille, Lakeside-Hauser, and Myrtle Point, with only demand response Coos County Area Transit is made possible through partnerships with city, county, state agencies, area employers and, of course, our riders.

 The fixed-route Loop Bus service is designed for general public use but is also accessible by seniors and people with disabilities.

 Dial-a-ride service is primarily aimed at solving transportation needs of elderly, disabled, and financially disadvantaged persons.